SalmanEagle/w-a-r/README.md

 # w-a-r

-w-a-r (Women Advancing Resource): Paying individuals for job applications via an Ethereum token, based on Upvotes received.
+w-a-r (Women Advancing Resource): Paying individuals for any job applications via an Ethereum token, based on Upvotes received.

 - PHASE 1: